AOEpeople/techradar/radar/2022-03-28/monorepo.md

 A monorepo is a single repository containing multiple projects and shared libraries with their relationships.

-At AOE, we are use a monorepo that is home to both our React and Next.js based frontends and our [Go](/languages-and-frameworks/go-lang.html) / [Flamingo](/languages-and-frameworks/flamingo.html) based backends, as well as shared libraries we use in all of our projects.
+At AOE, we are using a monorepo that is home to both our React and Next.js based frontends and our [Go](/languages-and-frameworks/go-lang.html) / [Flamingo](/languages-and-frameworks/flamingo.html) based backends, as well as shared libraries we use in all of our projects.